-The organisation attempts to balance its investment portfolio in a manner which provides security and protection against inflation.
-To this end it invests approximately half of its cash, which is not required for operational purposes, in Government Guaranteed Term Deposits.
-In order to offset the impact of inflation and low interest rates the Foundation also invests in high vielding 'blue chip' shares.
-As part of this strategy the Foundation invested approximately \$390,000 in high yielding bank stocks while selling approximately \$350,000 in lower yielding stocks during the year.
+The organisation attempts to balance its investment portfolio in a conservative manner which provides security and protection against inflation.
+To this end it invests approximately half the cash which is not required for operational purposes in Government Guaranteed Term Deposits.
+In order to offset the impact of inflation and low interest rates the Foundation also invests in high yielding "blue chip' shares.
 The Foundation has no direct exposure to mortgage backed securities or investments in complex securities, listed or unlisted.